alvisxp/AWS-MLS/EDA.md

 	- mixture of numerical and categorical
 	- categorical data with mathematical meaning
 		- Example: move ratings on a 1-5 scale
-		- 1 means it's wrose than 2, 5 means excellent
+		- 1 means it's worse than 2, 5 means excellent

 <a id="item-three"></a>
 ## Data Distributions
-- Normal Distrubtions
+- Normal Distributions
 - Probability Mass Function
 - Poisson Distribution
 - Binomial Distribution